PrecisionPilot/Lingolet/README.md

 You're about to take your language learning experience to another level.
 Lingolet makes language learning more accessible and convenient by exposing you to the language you're learning with 100% confidence.
 Song lyrics, playing Minecraft, or setting your system language.
 Whatever you decide, Lingolet will be your handy assistant to guide you through the learning process!

 **Features:**
+- Features UI pop-up window for translated texts: you can edit the text to translate
+- Supports image and text parsing
 - Automatically copies image text to clipboard
 - Powered by DeepL, the internet's most accurate translator